 The Bad Lighter black levels hamper the EH6000's picture quality compared with many TVs, including less expensive models.
 Its connectivity suite is anemic with just two HDMI inputs, and at this price numerous TVs offer apps and Smart TV functions that this Samsung doesn't.

 The Bottom Line Although it's cheaper than Samsung's ultrathin edge-lit models, the EH6000 series's value proposition is hurt by mediocre picture quality.

-Since Samsung itself LED TV" has meant "thinner" to the majority of TV shoppers.
+Since Samsung itself, the phrase "LED TV" has meant "thinner" to the majority of TV shoppers.
 This year Samsung and other TV makers are marketing LED TVs that are just as chunky as the non-LED-based LCD TVs of yore, and cheaper than their edge-lit counterparts -- which Samsung is now calling "Slim LED TV."

 Confused customers will probably be scratching their heads at the 3.7-inch-thick profile of the EH6000 series, wondering how it deserves to be called an LED TV.
 The salesman will explain that it uses LEDs arranged in a full array behind the screen, as opposed to crammed along the edge.
 That's true.
 At that point he might even try to tell the customer that since it's LED, it has a better picture than a standard LCD TV.
 That's not necessarily true,.

 The Samsung EH6000 does have a thinner frame around the picture than any non-LED TV, lending it a nice minimalist look, but its picture quality is just decent -- no better than the company's non-LED TVs from last year, and worse in some areas.
 It is a lot cheaper than its edge-lit Samsung brethren, however, so it might appeal to value-conscious buyers, especially in smaller screen sizes where plasma and better LED TVs like the Sharp LC-LE640U series don't compete.